 Even if your form is acceptable, this is not beneficial to your muscle development.
 Slowing your squat down works your muscles harder, and reduces the chance of injury.
 Going hard isn’t always optimal, ask me I did 500 pushups a day.

 Remember, your main goal in performing shrimp squats is to increase mobility, flexibility, and strength.
 If you cannot adequately perform the squat, take it slow, and use assistance.
 While a well-executed shrimp squat is impressive, getting a leg injury that takes several months to heal is not.

 This exercise is great don’t get me wrong but it will take time to fully incorporate it with your routine maybe try adding daily squats to your routine and move from there.
-I recently did a 100 pushup, 100 sit-up, and 100 squat 30-day challenge and it was a fun easy way to get myself back to working out and have been moving up from there since.
+I recently did a 100 pushup, 100 sit-up, and 100 squat 30-day challenge and it was a fun easy way to get myself back to training after having stopped working out for 6 months, and have been moving up from there since.

 Shrimp Squat Modifications and Alternatives for Experts

 If you are in the minority of people who have well-developed leg muscles and exceptional lower body control, there are also ways to make this exercise more difficult.